lasalmi/ft_printf/README.md

 When this project started I hit an analysis paralysis for the first month.
 I tried to solve all the problems in advance and in order to break the paralysis I just started coding without having a plan the project.
-The code became a mess, but it was a an important lesson about taking your time to get to know the actual problem and devising an architecture/plan for your project, because the debugging and addition of new features in the future would be a struggle without.
+The code became a mess, but it was a an important lesson about taking your time to get to know the actual problem and devising an architecture/plan for a project, because the debugging and addition of new features in the future would be a struggle without one.
 This project is also the first project where I implemented states in which the function would run.

 ## Installation